Guardian of the Gateway:

 800 years of the Beauly Wych Elm

-Over summer 2022, Circus Artspace will be working in collaboration with visual and socially engaged artist Isabel McLeish on a project to celebrate the ancient Wych Elm tree at Beauly Priory.
+During 2022, Circus Artspace worked in collaboration with visual and socially engaged artist Isabel McLeish on a project to celebrate the ancient Wych Elm tree at Beauly Priory.

 About the tree

-The ancient Wych Elm tree at Beauly Priory is nearly 800 years old and believed to be the oldest Wych Elm in Europe.
-Historic Environment Scotland describes the tree as “living archaeology” and an estate map from 1798-1800 shows an avenue of Elm trees in Beauly with this particular tree being the last one remaining from this avenue.
+The Wych Elm tree at Beauly Priory was around 800 years old and believed to be the oldest Wych Elm in Europe.
+Historic Environment Scotland described the tree as “living archaeology” and an estate map from 1798 - 1800 shows an avenue of Elm trees in Beauly with this particular tree being the last one remaining from this avenue.
 The stature of elms has made them imposing landmarks and boundary markers.
-The Wych Elm of Beauly Priory has marked the entrance to the grounds for 800 years.
-Sadly, the tree is dying of Dutch Elm Disease with only 5% of it still living.
-The tree likely had its last buds in 2021 and will decline over the next 5-10 years.
+The Wych Elm of Beauly Priory has marked the entrance to the grounds since1230 and is referred to in the original title deeds.
+Sadly, the tree died of Dutch Elm Disease and had its last buds in 2021.
+After an intensive period of freezing and thawing, the ancient and hollowed tree fell on Thursday 5th January 2023.

 About the project

-We want to celebrate and showcase the heritage and cultural value of the Wych Elm tree at Beauly Priory.
-We hope to bring together the local community with artists, writers and partnership organisations to discover, celebrate and share their own stories, memories, archive material and research about the Wych Elm.
-We aim to gather old stories from people, create new ones through a series of engagement events and share them more widely through a publication.
-The project aims to encourage dialogue about the implications of climate change, disease spread and ecological loss in the Highlands as well as celebrate our relationships with an ancient native Scottish tree.
+Guardian of the Gateway aimed to celebrate and showcase the heritage and cultural value of the Beauly Wych Elm tree, by bringing together the local community with artists, writers and partnership organisations to discover, celebrate and share their own stories, memories, archive material and research about the Wych Elm.
+We gathered old and new stories, photography and artworks from people through a series of engagement events and share them during our final tree celebration on 24th September and more widely in a free publication.
+The project aimed to encourage dialogue about the implications of climate change, disease spread and ecological loss in the Highlands as well as celebrate our relationships with an ancient native Scottish tree.
+We are grateful that this project was able to happen in 2022 before the tree came down, and gave us the opportunity to explore and celebrate the tree and what it meant to local people.
+The project captured some of the intangible cultural heritage surrounding this ancient tree and provided a wider national focus for the spread of Dutch Elm Disease in the Highlands.

 About the artist

-Visual and socially engaged artist Isabel McLeish will deliver this project which has emerged from Isabel’s own research and artistic practice centred around trees.
-Isabel graduated with a BA (Hons) from Grays School of Art in 2019 and returned to the Highlands to do her MA Art & Social Practice at the University of Highlands & Islands (2020-2021).
+This project emerged from Isabel McLeish's own research and artistic practice centred around trees.
+She graduated with a BA (Hons) from Grays School of Art in 2019 and returned to the Highlands to do her MA Art & Social Practice at the University of Highlands & Islands (2020-2021).
+You can find more research about the Beauly Wych Elm as well as Isabel's own artwork inspired by it on her website.